 The COMPTEL instrument, flown between 1991-2000 on the Compton Gamma-Ray Observatory, was the first proper space detector based on Compton scattering, and thus was expected to provide unique measurements of the polarization in the 0.7-30 MeV band.
 Unfortunately, due to the combination of higher-than-expected gamma-ray background and poor (though best-possible at the time) instrument simulation and calibration, COMPTEL has significantly detected only a dozen sources plus two dozen GRBs, and polarization analyses always remained ambiguous.
-At MPE, we still maintain a workable database of the COMPTEL telescope, and recently have also dramatically improved upon the instrument simulation, allowing us to much better distinguish background from source photons (prior to Maximum-Entropy fitting).
+At MPE, a workable database of the COMPTEL telescope is still maintained, and recently also dramatically improved instrument simulation were done, allowing us to much better distinguish background from source photons (prior to Maximum-Entropy fitting).
 With our new analysis tools we are convinced that a new attempt of looking at the polarization properties of Crab and Cyg X-1 is very promising.